mamonraab/violance-detection-in-video-with-pytroch/README.md

 ## Overview

-In these  tutorial  we are going to build a fire detation model based on videos  , since videos is a very important  soruce for rish informations and there is  deffrent kind of appliactions  that  can help  to improve socity life   , I choice fire detaction   since I have published a paper  in 2019  for that topic and I was need to addrress some of  topics that I faced when I build the detactor
+In these  tutorial  we are going to build a fire detation model based on videos  , since videos is a very important  soruce for rish informations and there is  deffrent kind of appliactions  that  can help  to improve socity life   , I choice fire detaction   since I have published a paper  in 2019  for that topic and I was need to addrress some of  topics that I faced when I build the detactor  (most of the online pytorch based  solution for  feeding  4d tensor to conv2d is  empgous and  also not working well  i choice the topic  to give you well tested solution that you can work with any video data and use the cnn+lstm  with easy and efficaint way )

 but before we deep dive  i want to declare that  Fire recognition in video is a problem of spatiotemporal features classification once a model can recognize the spatiotemporal features correctly; it can achieve a good result.
 The most common ways in deep-learning approach to capture and learn spatiotemporal features are: -